-Goldberg Segalla is pleased to announce the law firm has elected to its partnership Richard J. Ahn, Soo-young Chang, Eric S. Cohen, Angeline N. Ioannou, Michael J. Leegan, Michael Rubin, Jonathan Schapp, and Theodore W. Ucinski III, from special counsel.
-The firm also elevated to partner Paul J. Kilminster, Laura Ashley Martin, Daniel B. Moar, Karen Saab-Dominguez, Paul C. Steck, and Jensen Varghese from their positions as associates.
+Goldberg Segalla is pleased to announce the law firm has elected to its partnership Soo-young Chang, Eric S. Cohen, Michael J. Leegan, Michael Rubin, Jonathan Schapp, and Theodore W. Ucinski III, from special counsel.
+The firm also elevated to partner Paul J. Kilminster, Daniel B. Moar, Karen Saab-Dominguez, and Paul C. Steck, from their positions as associates.

 The promotions highlight the dynamic and organic growth that, in only 13 years, has earned the firm a spot on the NLJ 350 list of the largest U.S. law firms and international recognition as the 2014 Law Firm of the Year at the Reactions London Market Awards, among other honors.
 They represent the broad range of practices offered by the firm, including Business and Commercial, Construction, General Liability, Global Insurance Services, Product Liability, Professional Liability, and Workers’ Compensation.

 Soo-young Chang, of the Buffalo office, is a trial attorney with extensive experience in product liability and general litigation.
 He has represented large companies, airlines, municipalities, and real estate developers in various litigation including product liability, construction-site accidents, and insurance coverage disputes.
 He has obtained numerous jury verdicts on cases involving multimillion-dollar potential exposure.

 Eric S. Cohen, of the New York and Garden City, Long Island offices, focuses his practice on professional liability and commercial litigation, including negligence and breach of duty causes of action.
 He represents contractors, property managers, design professionals, and others in the construction field, as well as corporate directors and officers.